bayyangjie/Linear-Regression-Analysis_E-commerce-Data/README.md

 # Approach
 1. EDA <br>
 Performed EDA to understand the correlation between all variables.
-This can be used to validate results from the regression model.
+This can be used to validate results derived from the regression model.

 2. Train Test Split <br>
 Split the data into training (70%) and testing (30%) data and fitted the data to the linear model for performing model training.